 7. Essential Oils

 Creating topical recipes using essential oils is a great way to ease pain, inflammation, and move stagnancy related to sore muscles.
 Some of the best essential oils for this purpose include wintergreen, birch, peppermint, spruce, black pepper, ginger, hyssop, helichrysum, and cypress.
+One of my HOLY GRAIL recipes using essential oils for reducing muscle soreness and keeping you cool during a workout is my homemade freeze-ease workout spray – literally AC in a bottle!

 You can read more about my top essential oils for pain relief and how to use them here.